seahyinghang8/asst5/README.md

 sc.stop()
 ```

-# Page Rank in Spark (100 Points)
+## Assignment: Page Rank in Spark (100 Points) due on 03/14
+You have already implemented the Page Rank algorithm in openMP.
+Now you will implement a similar version of the algorithm using Spark!

-In this problem, you will learn how to implement the PageRank algorithm in Spark.
-You will be experimenting with a small randomly generated graph (assume graph has no dead-ends) provided at graph-full.txt.
+In this problem, you will be experimenting with a small randomly generated graph (assume graph has no dead-ends) provided at graph-full.txt.
 You can use graph-small.txt as a sanity check that your code is working, and for debugging.
 There are 100 nodes (n = 100) in the small graph and 1000 nodes (n = 1000) in the full graph, and m = 8192 edges, 1000 of which form a directed cycle (through all the nodes) which ensures that the graph is connected.
 It is easy to see that the existence of such a cycle ensures that there are no dead ends in the graph.
 There may be multiple directed edges between a pair of nodes, and your solution should treat them as the same edge.
 The first column in graph-full.txt refers to the source node, and the second column refers to the destination node.

 Implementation hint: You may choose to store the PageRank vector r either in memory or as an RDD.
 Only the matrix of links is too large to store in memory.